 - Be sure to sign in for each session at the front table.

 - Arrive 15 minutes early to set up your bike.

-- Check the Club Calendar on our website for cancellations.
+- Check the Club’s Facebook page for cancellations.

 Mondays, 6 p.m.
 Cycle with Sam Sampere.
 Expect a workout personalized to your current fitness level.
 The best way to accomplish this is to use a speedometer mounted on your rear wheel.
 A cadence sensor is a valuable tool as well.
 You are guaranteed to participate in some of the toughest cycling classes you will ever take, and you’ll actually measure your progress throughout the winter season with periodic testing.
 If you want to hit spring ready to ride outdoors in the best shape ever, you will want to attend this coached practice.
 This is for riders of all abilities regardless of experience.